-This lab will explore the methods used by primatologists in conducting observations of various primate species.
-By employing systemic, ordered techniques, these scientists can produce robust data that can be compared across the field and across species.
-Such comparative data allow us to better understand the variation present across primates, and consider the role of our own species, Homo sapiens within the primate order.
+This lab will explore the methods used by primatologists in conducting observations of primates.
+By employing ordered techniques, these scientists can produce comparable, robust data that can be used across the field.
+This data allows researchers to understand variation across living and extinct primates, and the role of the genus Homo within the order of primates.

 Please read through the descriptions and activities on this page, and answer the questions on your lab answer sheet.
-In the first part, you’ll learn and practice the specific techniques employed by primatologists in the field.
-In the second part, you’ll watch the movie “Clever Monkeys” for an introduction to general primate behaviors.
+In the first part, you will learn and practice the specific techniques employed by primatologists in the field.
+In the second part, you will watch the movie “Clever Monkeys” for an introduction to general primate behaviors.
 When finished, please submit your lab answer sheets in Blackboard.

 PART 1: Primate Observation Practice